 Minimum Interest Rates

 The Arrangement stipulates that the Participants shall apply minimum interest rates when providing official financing support for fixed-rate loans: these rates are known as Commercial Interest Reference Rates (CIRRs).
 There are no minimum interest rate requirements for floating rates.
+On 15 July 2023, new CIRR disciplines will come into force, which will replace the existing rules.
+These new disciplines will apply to all sectors, except to the SSU and ASU.

 Minimum Premium Rates